Skip To Main Content

 **The physical MUST be completed on the form provided above.
 We will NOT accept state high school league forms.**

-2. Banned Substances: If you are taking a banned medication (can determine that here: drugfreesports.com: log in DIII password: ncaa3) please print and bring this form with you to your physical to have your prescribing physician complete.
-Read page one carefully so you know which banned substance category you fall into and what documents are needed.
-This form and/or the letter will need to be completed EVERY YEAR you are an NCAA athlete.
+2. Banned SubstancesONLY if you are taking a banned medication (can determine that here: drugfreesports.com: log in DIII password: ncaa3) please print and bring this form with you to your physical to have your prescribing physician complete.
+This document is also attached to the PPE above.
+Read page 1 carefully so you know which banned substance category you fall into and what documents are needed. *This form and/or the letter will need to be completed EVERY YEAR you are an NCAA athlete.

 3. Sickle Cell Test: During the 2022 DIII legislative session, it was determined that testing for sickle cell trait would no longer be optional for student athletes (you cannot waive out).